-By the 1880s, Melbourne had developed an international reputation as one of the greatest cities in the world and was called “Marvelous Melbourne”.
+By the 1880s, Melbourne had developed an international reputation as one of the greatest cities in the world and was called “Marvellous Melbourne”.
 But what did Melbourne look like at this time?
 If you were walking along Collins Street, you might see the young and fashionable as they 'did the Block', walking the footpaths and arcades.
 Telephones and electric lights were uncommon, but this was the time Melbourne’s first 'skyscrapers' appeared.
 The first cable tram opened in 1885 CE ferrying crowds through the streets between the horses and carriages.

 In 1893 Melbourne was the centre of a banking crisis that led to what is considered the most severe depression in Australia’s History.
 A depression is when lots of people lose their jobs, businesses close down, and many families don’t have enough money for the things they need.
 The impact on Melbourne society was great.
 Many people left Melbourne to seek their fortune elsewhere, while others tried to survive with very little money.
 It didn’t take long, however, for the city to bounce back with large amounts of new infrastructure built in the first decade of the 20th century.
 This included Flinders Street Station, which was finished in 1910 CE.